Scatchell/agile-sliders/resources/docs/about.md

 These sessions can often be challenging to run for several reasons.

-1. First and foremost, there is not a good way to run these sessions remotely.
-This was the impetus of this project.
+1. There is not a good way to run these sessions remotely (this was the impetus of the agile sliders project.)

-2. They revolve around one person, who facilitates the session, moving the sliders.
-This can often give that person an advantage in having an impact on the session.
+2. They revolve around one person, usually the facilitator, moving the sliders.
+This can often give that person an unfair advantage in having an impact on the session.

 3. There is no good way to allow anonymous interaction in these sessions.

+4. It can sometimes be difficult to determine if the sliders are equal, and how much they can move to make them equal.
+This wastes time and energy when running the sessions.

  -------------------

- I hope this application can be useful to projects that are facing the same challenges we were!
+I hope this application can be useful to projects that are facing the same challenges we were and helps to solve the issues above!
 Feel free to contact the creator/maintainer of this project at: [me@anthony-s.com](mailto:me@anthony-s.com)